 Colorado Researchers Confirm Men, like Women, have a Ticking Biological Clock that Impacts Fertility

-DENVER, Colo. – October 17, 2011 – A new study conducted by the Colorado Center for Reproductive Medicine (CCRM) in conjunction with the National Foundation for Fertility Research (NFFR) concludes that sperm from middle-aged and older male mice is less likely to lead to a successful pregnancy.
+DENVER, Colo. – October 17, 2011 – A new study conducted by CCRM Fertility in conjunction with the National Foundation for Fertility Research (NFFR) concludes that sperm from middle-aged and older male mice is less likely to lead to a successful pregnancy.
 The study, the first-of-its-kind, found that sperm quality began to decrease in males at mid-life, 12 months and older (equivalent to forty and older for human males).

 This is the first longitudinal study following males over a lifetime to directly correlate sperm aging with reproductive success.
 Ten young male mice with proven fertility were mated every month during their lifetimes as they naturally aged with fertile young females.
 “This study is unique because we were able to remove infertility related to the female aging from the equation and focus solely on the male,” said Katz-Jaffe.
 “This is something that is impossible to accomplish with human studies.”

 This study found that when proven fertile male mice reached mid-life (12 months = forties):

 - Eggs were less likely to be fertilized by aged sperm.

 - Embryos were less likely to develop in vitro.